global-vmware/vcd_vm_internal_disk/README.md

-# VMware Cloud Director Internal Disk Terraform Module
+# Virtual Machine Internal Disk Terraform Module

-This Terraform module provisions internal disks for a Virtual Machine (VM) in VMware Cloud Director (VCD).
-It attaches internal disks to an existing VM within a vApp in VCD.
+This Terraform module provisions internal disks into a Virtual Machine (VM) within a VMware Cloud Director (VCD) Environment.
+This module can be used to provision internal disks into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements